30 November 2020 - 01 December 2020

 For detailed information and registration please visit the event website.

-About the Wittgenstein Centre for Demography and Global Human Capital (Univ.Vienna, IIASA, VID/ÖAW)
+About the Wittgenstein Centre for Demography and Global Human Capital (IIASA, OeAW, University of Vienna)

-The Wittgenstein Centre is a collaboration between the Department of Demography at the University of Vienna, the World Population Program at IIASA, and the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (ÖAW).
-Until September 2019, the Research Institute on Human Capital and Development at the Vienna University of Economics and Business (WU) was the third pillar.
+The Wittgenstein Centre is a collaboration between the Department of Demography at the University of Vienna, the World Population Program at IIASA, and the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (OeAW).

 The Centre combines the partners’ strengths in the fields of demography, human capital formation and analysis of the returns to education.
 It builds on a highly successful collaboration that has already generated significant scientific advances.
 “Human capital” refers to the human resource base in terms of the number of people and their changing structure by age, gender, location, education, health status, cognitive skills and other relevant characteristics.
 Its intent is to provide a sound scientific foundation for decision-making at various levels.